Stream aggregation can be configured via the following command-line flags:

 quantiles #

-quantiles(phi1, ..., phiN)
+quantiles(phi1, ..., phiN) returns percentiles

 for the given phi*

-over the input sample values
+over the input

-on the given interval
+on the given interval.

 .

-The results of quantiles(phi1, ..., phiN)
+The results of quantiles(phi1, ..., phiN) is equal to the following

 query: